 - Summarize the concepts of energy and heat transfer in the atmosphere, and identify the primary components of the Earth-atmosphere heat balance.

-- Summarize the differences between the various types of storms that occur on Earth, including mid-latitude cyclones, tropical cyclones, thunderstorms, and tornadoes by:
+- Show how fronts are formed at the boundaries between air masses, and explain how such boundaries contribute to the formation of various types of storms that occur on Earth, including mid-latitude cyclones, tropical cyclones, thunderstorms, and tornadoes.

-- Evaluate the effectiveness of various weather forecasting techniques, and explain the main limitations inherent in weather predictions
+- Evaluate the effectiveness of various weather forecasting techniques, and explain the main limitations inherent in weather predictions.